Articles

 RadarAI — A Low-Noise Aggregation Layer

-RadarAI China AI Updates is a weekly tracker that aggregates and routes news across all the sources above—specifically highlighting changes most relevant to developers: new model releases, API updates, enterprise deployment signals, and policy developments.
+RadarAI China AI Updates is a weekly tracker that aggregates and routes intelligence across all the sources above—specifically highlighting changes most relevant to developers: new model releases, API updates, enterprise deployment signals, and policy developments.
 Its format is action-oriented: “What do I need to do this week?”—not just “What happened?”

 Top Chinese AI Models & Events to Watch in 2026